Extend the fun of Christmas with a DIY fabric advent calendar. For less than $20, this calendar can be used year after year.

 - Iron on interfacing to stiffen (optional)

-- Felt (optional – for the numbers.
-Use fabric if you prefer.)
+- Felt (Use fabric or paint if you prefer.)

 - Dowel rod to hang